Penang in February: is it a good time to visit?

 February in Penang

 February is one of the most vibrant times to visit Penang.
 Clear, warm days make it perfect for lounging on Batu Ferringhiโ€™s beaches or wandering George Townโ€™s colourful heritage streets beneath a brilliant blue sky.
-The island comes alive with festivals, from the dramatic Thaipusam processions to the fireworks and lion dances of Chinese New Year, while the start of Ramadan adds a gentle, reflective rhythm to daily life.
+While Thaipusam falls in January in 2027, February remains firmly in festival mode, shaped by the fireworks and lion dances of Chinese New Year and the reflective rhythm of Ramadan.

 Kek Lok Si Temple - lanterns strung up for Chinese New Year